 The residence program is comprised of students that come from a wide variety of geographical locations and cultural backgrounds.
 Experiences with students will enhance one’s learning while exposing them to different perspectives, stressing tolerance and acceptance, respect for others, and regard for the standards of good citizenship.

-The Director, Assistant Director, Residence Directors, Resident Assistants and the Office Support Staff are responsible for administering the entire residence hall program which includes, but is not limited to, assigning rooms, helping students with interpersonal conflicts and training staff.
+The Director, Associate Director, Graduate Assistants, Resident Assistants and support staff are responsible for administering the entire residence hall program which includes, but is not limited to, assigning rooms, helping students with interpersonal conflicts and training staff.

 Office of Residence Life